vlad-ds/certifications/README.md

-A list of my certifications.
+### A collection of my programming and Data Science certifications.